sjc/SJCSimpleChat/README.md

 2. A set of classes for implementing a simple chat client. (chat)
 3. An example chat server daemon. (simplechatd)

-This repo also contains a copy of Apple's TCPServer class.
+This repo also contains a copy of Apple's TCPServer class. **NOTE:** While the rest of the code is written using ARC, this class isn't, and so should be compiled using `-fno-objc-arc`.

 The chat client classes (and thus the daemon) require [FMDB](https://github.com/ccgus/fmdb), which is used for message storage.